TalmudLab/daf-renderer/README.md

 ### Release File

-Download our [release](https://github.com/GT-Jewish-DH/daf-renderer/releases/tag/v0.1) and include it in your project.
+Download our [release](https://github.com/GT-Jewish-DH/daf-renderer/releases/tag/v0.1) and include the single .js file in your project.

 ### NPM